b-heilman/bmoor-data/src/crud/plan.md

 	- expose utiliities - a route for the model as a whole
 	- tunnel - that model isn't found here, it's actually over there
 	- pivots - I want all data of a model that joins from another
+- forge
+	- apply common hooks
+	- manage effects
+	- generate guard
 - synthetic
 	- combine models into one larger model
-- nexus
-	- common place to define all content
-	- common way to load all content
-	- common way to instantiate different instances of the stack
-- context
-	- common way to normalize the contexts from different servers.
-	- guard can create and pass down

 - support
 	- express